jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 startActivityForResult(intent, requestCode)
 {% endhighlight %}

-This intent will trigger Storage Access Framework and the user will see a document browser prmopting user to save the file.
-Once user saves the file, the app gets callback with uri of the file. `mimeType` will depend on what type of file you're going to write. eg. `txt/plain` for a text file, `image/png` for a png image, `applicatio/pdf` for a PDF, etc.
+This intent will trigger Storage Access Framework and the user will see a document browser prompting user to save the file.
+Once user saves the file, the app gets callback with uri of the file. `mimeType` will depend on what type of file you're going to write. eg. `txt/plain` for a text file, `image/png` for a png image, `application/pdf` for a PDF, etc.

 {% highlight kotlin %}
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {